The Ecobee thermostat relies on a Wifi connection to do many things such as exchanging data with sensors and connecting to your mobile app.

 Final Words.

-That’s all I have for you in this blog post, I consider these solutions effective and they can solve your Ecobee Thermostat problem without anyone’s help.
+That’s all I have for you in this blog post, I consider these solutions effective and they can solve your Ecobee Thermostat connectivity problems.

 If you’re interested in getting more tips and tricks on how to get the best out of your Ecobee thermostat you can check this article.